mjkaufer/Messer/README.md

 ### Do you store any of my data?

-**_We don't store your username, password, or any of your interactions on Messer_**.
+**_We don't store your username, password, or any of your interactions on Zuccnet_**.

 The only thing we store is a temporary login token when you first log in.
 This let's us authenticate you with Facebook _without_ you having to enter your username and password every time.
-If you want to get rid of it, simply run `messer cleanup`, or if you're in a Messer session, run the `logout` command.
+If you want to get rid of it, simply run `zuccnet cleanup`, or if you're in a Zuccnet session, run the `logout` command.

 ### Can I use a deactivated Facebook account?

 No, unforunately not.
-If you use Messer with a deactivated Facebook account, your account will be reactivated.
+If you use Zuccnet with a deactivated Facebook account, your account will be reactivated.

 ### How do group chats work?